zama-ai/fhevm-react-template/README.md

 > **Note:** Be careful to use your own private mnemonic key in this case, in the `.env` file (do not reuse the public values from `.env.example`!).

-After you succesfully run the Sepolia deployment script, go to the `frontend/` directory, and just run those two commands:
+After you successfully run the Sepolia deployment script, go to the `frontend/` directory, and just run those two commands:

 ```
 npm install